 Supervised Clinical Practice 3 is a one-semester course that involves consultation and treatment of clinical patients by students under the close supervision of a registered, RMIT approved Chinese Medicine practitioner.
 In this clinical context you will integrate and apply knowledge and skills gained from earlier courses in your program.
-The clinic experience will develop your capability to formulate diagnoses and deliver appropriate acupuncture as part of a comprehensive treatment plan.
+The clinic experience will develop your capability to formulate diagnoses and deliver appropriate Chinese Medicine as part of a comprehensive treatment plan.
 Your practice will be underpinned by an evidence-based approach.
-You will gain an insight into the rewards and challenges of independent practice as an acupuncturist and identify strategies for your on-going professional development.
+You will gain an insight into the rewards and challenges of independent practice as Chinese medicine practitioner and identify strategies for your on-going professional development.

 Objectives/Learning Outcomes/Capability Development

 This course contributes to the following Program Learning Objectives for MC024 Master of Applied Science (Acupuncture) and MC138 Master of Applied Science (Chinese Herbal Medicine):